parsampsh/adminx/doc/04_models.md

 ```

 In the above example, column `user_id` will be set as a foreign key and instead of `user_id`,
-The title will be showed as value of column, and also in Create and Update forms, A select box
+The title will be shown as value of column, and also in Create and Update forms, A select box
-will be showed and user can select an item.
+will be shown and user can select an item.
 (The 1 To N relationship)

 <img src="/doc/images/foreign.png" />